s4afa451dgf415f/colab_stable_diffusion/README_EN.md

 <div id="Update">
 <h2>📔 Changelog</h2>

+### v2.2.0(23/11/12)
+- The Xformer has been updated to comply with the Torch version in Colab.
+- Resolving the error in httpx
+- According to Google's requirements, the free version of Colab is no longer available.
+Please purchase Colab Pro to continue using it.
 ### v2.2.0(23/08/26)
 - Partially refactored the download management module to support downloading with specified path fields.
 - Upgraded webui to the latest version 1.5.1 and changed 1.3.0 to stable version.